mrcunninghamz/NotionBae/README.md

 - Structured data handling for Notion content
 - Authentication and secure access to Notion workspaces

+## Technologies

+- **[Notion SDK for .NET](https://github.com/notion-dotnet/notion-sdk-net)**: A comprehensive .NET client for the Notion API that simplifies integration and provides strongly-typed access to Notion's resources
+- **[Markdig](https://github.com/xoofx/markdig)**: A fast, powerful, and extensible Markdown processor for .NET used for converting between Notion's block structure and Markdown

+### Why Markdown?

+NotionBae uses Markdown as an intermediary format between Notion's complex block structure and AI agents for several reasons:

+1. **Token Efficiency**: Notion's API returns data in a verbose block structure with many properties.
+By converting to Markdown, we significantly reduce the number of tokens processed by AI models, potentially improving performance and reducing costs.

+2. **Readability**: Markdown is inherently human-readable, making the content more accessible for both humans and AI agents.

+3. **Simplicity**: Working with Markdown is much simpler than handling Notion's nested block structure directly, especially when generating content.

+While there's no comprehensive data comparing token usage between raw Notion API responses and Markdown, anecdotal evidence suggests notable efficiency gains when using Markdown as an intermediary format.

 ## Available Tools

 NotionBae provides the following tools for interacting with Notion: